-Perilous was this place for Vesuvius was an angry volcano.
-He over overlooked the sea and land, spewing poisonous ash clouds and bubbling lava.
-The only creatures who thrived on the land were cave dwelling monsters and one-eyed giants.
-Enormous lemons and oranges which grew at the foot of the volcano did not interest the monsters, nor ripe tomatoes with their juicy perfume, for the beasts were hungry for flesh and bones.
+Perilous was this bay for Vesuvius raged.
+He over saw all, spewing poisonous ash clouds and bubbling lava.
+The only creatures who thrived were cave dwelling monsters and one-eyed giants.
+Enormous lemons and figs grew at the foot of the volcano and ripe blood red tomatoes with their juicy perfume.
+The creatures were only hungry for flesh and bones.

-A fierce tempest grew over the Mediterranean and engaged in a battle of force with Vesuvius.
-The siren hid deep in a crevasse of her rock, away from the howling winds.
-The skies blackened and no matter how much lava and ash the volcano threw the tempest’s rains were no match and extinguished the bombardment.
-The tempest threw bolts of lightning, collapsing caves and destroying lairs.
-The monsters and giants who didn’t perish fled the land and the poisonous gasses were blown far away upwards and outwards.
+No matter how much lava and ash the volcano threw, the tempest’s rains were no match for the bombardment.
+She threw bolts of lightning, collapsing caves and destroying lairs.
+The monsters and giants who didn’t perish fled the land and the poisonous gasses were blown upwards and outwards, forever banished.

-During the storm, a lone fishing boat was blown into the bay from Turkish waters.
-Murat the fisherman clung to the helm of his boat as it was tossed high on angry waves; its ripped sails but useless rags applauding the storm in pale flashes against the blackened sky.
-Murat could not choose his course for the forces of nature had decided his path.
+A lone fishing boat drifted into the bay from eastern waters.
+A fisherman clung to the helm of his boat as it was tossed high on enraged waves; its ripped sails useless rags applauding the storm in pale flashes against the blackened sky.
+The forces of nature decided his course.

-His boat hit the Siren’s rock and he was flung into the foamy sea.
-His vessel smashed and its wooden shards sunk into the deep water.
-The Siren awoke and pulled Murat into the crevasse and out of harm’s way.
-Illuminated softly by the blaze of fury outside she gladly took him under her wing while the tempest died victorious.
-Murat was not lured to his death by the Siren’s sweet song; their union was a spin of fate and she was thankful for it.
+When his boat hit the Siren’s rock smashing into hundreds of wooden shards, he was flung into the foamy sea.
+The Siren awoke and pulled him deep into the crevasse and out of harm’s way, lulling him to sleep with her sweet song.
+Illuminated softly by the blaze of fury outside she took him under her wing until the tempest left the bay victorious.

-Alas, Murat returned.
-He carried giant figs and oranges which he’d gathered from the slopes of a defeated Vesuvius, but the Siren was no more.
+Alas, the fisherman returned bringing with him giant figs and oranges which he’d gathered from the slopes of Vesuvius defeated, but the Siren was no more.

-Despite his great kingdom, King Murat awaited her return for the rest of his days, listening to winds in case they carried her sweet song.
-The siren was never to be seen again.
+Despite his great kingdom, he awaited her return for the rest of his days by listening to winds in case they should carry her sweet song.
+But they never did.